shumetworku/alx-low_level_programming/README.md

-This is a repo to store low level programing file. the change is made to add debuging
+This is the low level programing excercise